-There are lots of different types of debt.
-Credit card, student loan, tax, medical.
+There are lots of different types of debt including credit cards, personal loans, student loans, tax, and medical.
 Medical debt refers to debt incurred by individuals due to health care costs and related expenses.
-Medical debt in bankruptcy is considered an unsecured debt which means they aren’t secured with collateral such as a house.
-They don’t get priority statuses like student loans, child support, or tax debt.
+Medical debts in bankruptcy are considered unsecured creditors which means they aren’t secured with collateral such as a house.
+They are not considered priority debts like student loans, child support, or tax debt.

 Medical debt is a high percentage of debts that get discharged in bankruptcy.
 When medical bills start coming in after a hospital visit or surgery, it is easy to get overwhelmed by them and hold off on paying them.
-But just like any other debt, they can get sent to collections and have a very negative impact on your credit report, debt collectors can come after you, and they can also lead to lawsuits and judgments.
+But just like any other type of debt, they can get sent to collections and have a very negative impact on your credit report, debt collectors can come after you, and they can also lead to lawsuits and judgments.

 Filing Chapter 7 with Medical Debt

 The good news is, in most cases, medical debt is easily dischargeable right along with your bankruptcy discharge.
 It is always best to get a case evaluation to determine the best steps to take with your specific case.
 There isn’t a certain amount that can be discharged and there is no payback in a chapter 7 bankruptcy.
 You will need to pass the means test.
-This involves comparing your income being lower than the state’s median income.
+This involves comparing your income to the state’s median income.
 You can read more about the means test here.
 There are debts that can not be discharged in bankruptcy.
 Things to consider are you will need to keep up paying your health insurance and for those debts that may not dischargeable, the trustee may do a wage garnishment in order to pay some of those debts.

 Filing Chapter 13 with Medical Debt